 History of Jews in Mexico

 Some “crypto-Jews” likely arrived in Mexico with the Spaniards in the 16th century.
 Due to the Spanish Inquisition and a strong Catholic presence, conversos, Jews who were forcibly converted in 1492, hid their Jewish roots, although some continued to practice Judaism in secret.
-Freedom of conscience is enshrined in the Mexican Constitution of 1857, but there were few Jews in Mexico until the beginning of the 20th century, when immigration from Turkey, Syria and Europe burgeoned.
+Freedom of conscience is enshrined in the Mexican Constitution of 1857, but there were few "open" Jews in Mexico until the beginning of the 20th century, when immigration from Turkey, Syria and Europe burgeoned.
 In 2000, Mexican Jews numbered about 45,000, many of them leaders in education, culture and business.
 That number remains the estimated Jewish population until today.

 History of Jews in San Miguel de Allende

 The first known Jewish residents of the city were the Cohen family, originally from Damascus, Syria, who came in the early 1900’s as peddlers.
-They opened the first hardware store in town in the fanciful “Noah’s Ark” building on Calle Reloj, 1/2 block from the Jardín.
+They opened the first hardware store in town in the fanciful “Noah’s Ark”/ Casa Cohen building on Calle Reloj, 1/2 block from the Jardín.
 Its façade is covered with a veritable menagerie of carved animals and stars of David and is a tourist attraction; it now a houses a boutique hotel and up-scale shops and restaurants.

 After WW II ex-US soldiers to San Miguel’s Instituto Allende and other art schools on the GI bill.
 Some of the Jewish students among them gathered for holiday celebrations.
 A group of expatriates organized a community Seder that met for 30 years or more with up to 100 people attending.

 Shalom San Miguel de Allende formed in December of 2005, when Miranda Nadel, founder and leader of the Jewish Community of SMA, AC retired.
 Under Miranda’s leadership, San Miguel enjoyed 20 years of weekly Torah study, holiday celebrations, trips to Jewish venues, and numerous social and cultural events.
 The group contributed to a variety of charities locally and internationally.